gilesbowkett/rewind/readme.md

 `determine_authors.sh` and `tally_authors.rb` assumes you're only
 working with one type of file at a time.
 Pull requests welcome!

-Running this code against extremely large projects (e.g. Rails) might be very slow.
+Caveat: Running this code against extremely large projects with very long histories (e.g. Rails) might be very slow.

 ## Why Rewind?